data-integrations/kafka-plugins/docs/Kafka-batchsource.md

 -----------
 Kafka batch source.
 Emits the record from kafka.
 It will emit a record based on the schema and format you use, or if no schema or format is specified, the message payload will be emitted.
-The source will remember the offset it read last run and continue from that offset for the next run
+The source will remember the offset it read last run and continue from that offset for the next run.

 Use Case
 --------